SculptedNYX/WhatsApp-Group-Adder/README.md

 - All other cases that arent added to the group are sent to their respective lists in the output

 # Usage
+1. First the user enters the numbers in the 'numbers.txt' file in the correct format.
+2. A prompt asking the user to create and import a csv to google contacts **NOTE: THIS IS ESSINTAL IF YOU DONT HAVE THE NUMBERS ALREADY IN YOUR CONTACTS**
+3. A prompt asking the user to enter their Gmail email and password.
+No information is collected on my behalf and you are encourged to check the code if you dont trust it
+4. The user should check their phone to make sure the contacts are synced then proceed to the next step
-Once the program is running you will get a QR code on screen.
-This QR code should be scanned using the whatsapp client (linked devices on whatsapp).<br>
+5. Once the program is running you will get a QR code on screen.
+This QR code should be scanned using the whatsapp client (linked devices on whatsapp)
-If the link is completed you will see 'AUTHENTICATED' then 'Client is ready!'.<br>
-Enter the group name you want the numbers to be added to.<br>
+6. Enter the group name you want the numbers to be added to
-If the group is found you will be prompted to enter Y/y to begin the process.<br>
+7. If the group is found you will be prompted to enter Y/y to begin the process

 # Output
 The final output will be 3 lists.